SherrinRaji/bank-of-westeros/README.md

-# BOW - Bank of Westworld
+# BOW - Bank of Westeros

-A learning project for Angular :)
+A learning project for Angular with a touch of Game of Thrones :)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.